AliHakim773/TULP/README.md

 <img src="./readme/title2.svg"/>
 <br><br>

-> A Web App for teaching and taking online classes, making it easier for people to get/give knowlage online.
+> A Web app for teaching and taking online classes, making it easier for people to get or give knowledge online.
 >
-> TULP aims to make the ultimate E-learning platform by providing a user-friendly interface that makes learning simple with no extra complications.
+> TULP aims to make the ultimate e-learning platform by providing a user-friendly interface that makes learning simple with no extra complications.
 We believe in enhancing the learning experience so that instructors can focus on instructing and students can focus on learning.

 ### User Stories

 #### Instructor

-- As an Instructor I want to communicate with others on the same platform, so that I don't have to downloads/use extra application.
+- As an instructor, I want to communicate with others on the same platform so that I don't have to download or use extra applications.
-- As an Instructor I want to have an online classroom with video and screensharing functionality, so that I can enhance my way of teaching.
+- As an instructor, I want to have an online classroom with video and screensharing functionality so that I can enhance my way of teaching.
-- As an Instructor I want to have an online collabrative compiler, so that I can give a better learning experience.
+- As an instructor, I want to have an online collaborative compiler so that I can provide a better learning experience.

 #### Studnet

-- As a student I want to join an online class, so that I can study more effectively.
+- As a student, I want to join an online class so that I can study more effectively.
-- As a student I want to have an easy to manage class information, so that i can focus on my studies more.
+- As a student, I want to have easy-to manage class information so that I can focus on my studies more.
-- As a student I want to directly message instrctors, so that I can ask questions easily.
+- As a student, I want to directly message instructors so that I can ask questions easily.

 #### Admin

-- As an admin I want to see website stats, so that I can reflect on them and act accordingly.
+- As an admin, I want to see website stats so that I can reflect on them and act accordingly.
-- As an admin I want to see website users, so that I can easily manage the users.
+- As an admin, I want to see website users so that I can easily manage them.
-- As an admin I want be able to delete classes, so that I can manage website content.
+- As an admin, I want to be able to delete classes so that I can manage website content.

 <br><br>